Coconut water: Products

 Plain coconut water has long been a popular drink in tropical countries, where it is available fresh, canned, or bottled.

 Coconuts for drinking are served chilled, fresh, or packaged.
 They are often sold by street vendors who cut them open with machetes or similar implements in front of customers.
 Coconut water for retail can be found in ordinary aluminum cans, Tetra Paks, glass bottles or plastic bottles, sometimes with coconut pulp or coconut jelly included.

-Coconut water can be fermented to produce coconut vinegar.
+Coconut water can be fermented to produce coconut vinegar (though coconut sap is used more often).
 It is also used to make nata de coco, a jelly-like food.

 Nutritional value

-Providing 19 kcal of food energy in a 100 ml amount, coconut water is 95% water and 4% carbohydrates, with protein and total fat content under 1% each (see the table).
+Providing 19 kcal of food energy in a 100 ml amount, coconut water is 95% water and 4% carbohydrates, with negligible protein and fat content (table).
 Coconut water contains small amounts of vitamins and dietary minerals, all under 10% of the Daily Value (DV).

 Risks

-One potential (but apparently quite rare) health risk arising from excessive consumption of coconut water is an overabundance of potassium in the blood (hyperkalemia), inducing acute kidney failure, heart arrhythmia, loss of consciousness and eventually death.
-Hyperkalemia and loss of consciousness after the consumption of several liters of coconut water were reported only as a clinical case study in association with one individual's use of a commercial product following physical exertion.

 The Food and Drug Administration has identified a risk of bacterial contamination in coconut water sold as "raw".

-Anecdotal sources describe coconut water being used in southern part of India for senicide, the killing of elderly people, a procedure known as thalaikoothal.
-In this custom, the elderly person is made to drink an excessive amount of coconut water, eventually resulting in fever and death, the exact causes of which were not determined.
+Anecdotal sources describe coconut water being used in the southern part of India for senicide, the killing of elderly people, a procedure known as thalaikoothal.
+In this custom, the elderly person is made to drink an excessive amount of coconut water, eventually resulting in fever and death, the exact causes of which have not been determined.

-Commercialization

-Since the early 21st century, coconut water has been marketed in Western countries as a natural energy or sports drink having low levels of fat, carbohydrates, and calories, and significant electrolyte content.

 False advertising

-Marketing claims attributing health benefits to coconut water are not based on science and are disallowed by certain regulatory agencies like the United States Food and Drug Administration which warned producers about misleading marketing claims that coconut water is antiviral, can lower cholesterol, can regulate blood glucose levels, and other false claims, as inappropriate for the product.
+Marketing claims attributing health benefits to coconut water are disallowed by certain regulatory agencies like the United States Food and Drug Administration.
+They warn producers that making misleading marketing claims (such as coconut water is antiviral, can lower cholesterol, can regulate blood glucose levels, and other false claims) are inappropriate for the product.

-Some companies have faced class-action lawsuits over false advertising claims that the product was "super-hydrating", "nutrient-packed", and "mega-electrolyte".
+Some companies have faced class-action lawsuits over false advertising claims that the product is "super-hydrating", "nutrient-packed", and "mega-electrolyte".
 The plaintiffs also alleged that one company, Vita Coco, falsely claimed that its product had "15 times the electrolytes found in sports drinks" and misrepresented the levels of sodium and magnesium as advertised.
 The company denied any wrongdoing and settled the lawsuit for US$10 million in April 2012.